johnnyb1694/data-analysis/Cetacean Analysis/Cetacean_Data_Analysis.md

   mutate(lifespan = as.integer(difftime(statusDate, originDate, units = "days")) / 365.25)
 ```

-So, now, for each species we have a known (or in the case of captured cetaceans) lifespan.
+So, now, for each species we have a known (or, in the case of captured cetaceans, estimated) lifespan.
 I will first narrow down the scope of the fields in the data

 ``` r
 species_deceased_clean <- species_deceased %>%